AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 ```

 ## How to Set the Path to Export Server
-If you have decided to use your own server, use the **[anychart.server()](https://api.anychart.com/7.5.0/anychart.graphics#server)** method and set the address of your server as a parameter:
+If you have decided to use your own server, use the {api:anychart.graphics#server}anychart.graphics.server(){api} method and set the address of your server as a parameter:

 ```
 anychart.graphics.server('https://localhost:2000')